mbarker84/css-irl/src/pages/a-modern-front-end-workflow.md

 ### Creating our folder structure from the command line

-If you want to save time, you could create this structure from the terminal.
+You could create the above folder structure manually, either in your text editor of choice or in your computer’s file system.
+But if you want to save time, you could do it from the terminal instead.
 In the root of the project, you could run:

 ```
 mkdir src